-At Cuba’s instigation, bilateral development cooperation was discontinued in 2003 and has not been resumed to date.
-However, the country is involved in some of Germany’s regional development projects in the fields of renewable energy, climate change mitigation and environmental protection.
-A number of German NGOs are operating in Cuba, mainly in the energy and water supply sectors, as well as in adult education.
+Although there is no official bilateral development cooperation with Cuba, Germany is involved in some regional or trilateral development aid projects in the fields of renewable energies, combating climate change and environmental protection.
+Several German NGOs are operating in Cuba, mainly in the energy and water supply sectors, as well as in adult education.

-Despite the lack as yet of a German-Cuban cultural agreement and an independent Goethe-Institut branch in the country, lively cultural cooperation, cooperation in science and research and academic exchange funded by the German Academic Exchange Service are key pillars of bilateral relations.
-There are a number of higher education cooperation agreements as well as a large number of alumni of the Alexander von Humboldt Foundation.
+Despite the absence as yet of a German-Cuban cultural agreement and an independent Goethe-Institut branch in the country, lively cultural cooperation, collaboration in science and research, as well as academic exchange funded by the German Academic Exchange Service, are key pillars of bilateral relations.
+A number of higher education cooperation agreements are in place, and there are many alumni whose potential contribution to relations has yet to be tapped.

 As a result of the measures introduced due to the pandemic, many bilateral cooperation projects could only be implemented to a limited extent despite widespread use of digital tools.